Tips for being pregnant in the heat of summer

 - Wear sun protection.
 Being pregnant is uncomfortable enough.
 Don’t add a sunburn to the mix.

 - Stay cool.
 It’s important to not overheat.
 If you’re outside, choose the shade whenever possible, carry an umbrella, and keep a bottle of ice cold water with you.

 - Eat on a regular schedule.
 Summertime, especially vacations, can throw off our regular schedules.
 Eat regular meals and try recipes with plenty of healthy fruits and vegetables.

 - Before you take vacation or go on that baby-moon, talk to your physician or midwife.

 - They will be able to tell you if it’s safe for you to travel and any precautions you may need to take.
 Be especially cautious of COVID-19 guidance.

 - It may also be important to have a copy of your latest medical records just in case you go into labor early or another health need arises.
 Your medical records will allow the health care team to more promptly and accurately care for you and your baby.

-- Protect yourself from mosquitos. if you are going to be someplace where there are mosquitos, try to avoid being out at feeding time (dawn and dusk) and DO use mosquito repellent.
+- Protect yourself from mosquitoes. if you are going to be someplace where there are mosquitoes, try to avoid being out at feeding time (dawn and dusk) and DO use mosquito repellent.
 DEET is safe in pregnancy, and lemon eucalyptus oil is effective if you are worried, despite that reassurance.
-(Some mosquitos, primarily outside of the U.S., may carry diseases like the Zika virus, which can cause birth defects.)
+(Some mosquitoes, primarily outside of the U.S., may carry diseases like the Zika virus, which can cause birth defects.)

 - Enjoy yourself and take time to relax.
 Amid a busy summer and preparing for your new arrival, take time for yourself.
 Relax and enjoy this season.